 My Role As A Floral Designer

 As a floral designer, I enjoy creating personalised floral designs for my clients.
-To me it is absolutely important for my clients to have flowers that are meaningful to them.
-And not just flowers to beautify a space, wedding or event.
+To me it is absolutely important for my clients to have flowers that are meaningful to them, not just replicating designs to beautify a space, wedding or event.

 This could mean incorporating their favourite flowers or designing a concept from something of sentimental value to them.